 We were required to acquire, as of December 31, 2019, approximately 66 MW of CREPs.
 While we have made progress towards meeting this obligation by acquiring approximately 36 MW of CREPs, we have been unable to acquire the remaining MWs required for various reasons, including the fact that proposed projects fail to qualify as CREPs or do not meet the statutory cost cap.
 The MPSC granted us waivers for 2012 through 2016.
 The validity of the MPSC's action as it related to waivers granted for 2015 and 2016 has been challenged legally and we are waiting on a final decision from the Montana Supreme Court.
 We expect to file waiver requests for 2017, 2018, and 2019 after resolution of that litigation.
-If the Court rules that the 2015 and 2016 waivers were invalid or if the requested waivers for 2017 through 2019 are not granted, we may be liable for penalties, although we believe the statutory penalty for failure to acquire sufficient renewable energy does not apply to the acquisition of CREP resources.
+If the Montana Supreme Court rules that the 2015 and 2016 waivers were invalid or if the requested waivers for 2017 through 2019 are not granted, we are likely to be liable for penalties.
 If the MPSC imposes a penalty, the amount of the penalty would depend on how the MPSC calculated the energy that a CREP would have produced.
+However, we do not believe any such penalty would be material.